kkinnear/zprint/README.md

 ```

 This will cause zprint to use the default options map regardless of
 what appears in any of the external configuration areas.
+This would be
+of value to anyone using the zprint library to format something a particular
+way which they didn't want to be affected by an individual's personal
+configuration.

 You can add configuration information by: